 In addition to "WRI Aqueduct", we also measure of risks with local hazard maps such as "Hamamatsu City Disaster Prevention Maps" and "Ibaraki Digital Map".
 As a result, we recognize that Shingai Factory would be inundated if the Tenryu River should flood.
 Therefore, in the new building No.2 of the Shingai Factory, we are taking measures against flood damage, such as installing waterproof walls and buoyancy flip-up waterproof plates.

-Furthermore, Hamamatsu Photonics has participated in the CDP Water Survey since 2016, we report our water risk and countermeasures on it.
+Furthermore, Hamamatsu Photonics has participated in the CDP Water Security since 2016, we report our water risk and countermeasures on it.

 • Replenishment of groundwater and preservation of forests